THISISDINOSAUR/Anatomy/README.md

 ### Web UI

-Top priority.
 A website that uses the server to display the generated creature, and provide an interface to edit the parameters.

 - Request throttling
 Limit request so a reasonable rate to avoid overloading the server